 Students rarely can afford to attend graduate school without financial assistance.
-We offer every student whom we admit to our graduate program a teaching assistantship, provided oral English proficiency has been demonstrated.
-The teaching assistantship waives tuition as well as most student fees and pays a monthly stipend.
+We try to offer every student whom we admit to our graduate program a teaching assistantship, provided oral English proficiency has been demonstrated.
+The teaching assistantship waives tuition as well as most student fees and pays a monthly salary.
 We also nominate especially talented students for school and university fellowships.
 For more information about teaching assistantships and fellowship opportunities, look here.
-Return to top.

 A master's degree in Communication or related field is required for admission into our Ph.D. program.
 Some schools admit students with only an undergraduate degree into their Ph.D. program.
 These students, however, often must overcome additional hurdles that end up slowing their degree completion.
 Students admitted in our doctoral program at Purdue can complete their coursework, preliminary exams, and dissertation research in four years.
 Students admitted straight into other doctoral programs that do not require an M.A. degree often take at least five to six years to complete their Ph.D. degree.

-Students can transfer up to six hours from another school towards their M.A. or Ph.D. degree, but only if these hours were not used to obtain an earlier degree.
+Students can transfer up to six hours from another school towards their M.A. or Ph.D. degree with approval, but only if these hours were not used to obtain an earlier degree.

 If I start out in non-degree seeking status, can I transfer the hours earned in that status to a regular degree-seeking program?

 NOTE: We occasionally admit graduate students to start spring semester.
 Students who seek teaching assistantships, however, usually begin in the fall and complete the school's teacher training program during their first semester.
 Only students with substantial prior teaching experience would be admitted with a teaching assistantship in the spring.
 Return to top.

 Yes, the application fee is only good for one academic year.
 The academic year runs fall, spring, and summer.